By Keri Herzog, MD

 Faculty Peer Reviewed

-Our cousins across the Atlantic are feeling the economic sting: in Great Britain they will be implementing market-style changes to their health care …
+Our cousins across the Atlantic are feeling the economic sting: in Great Britain they will be implementing market-style changes to their health …

 By Karen Kan